scridonlucas/discusso-backend/README.md

 - Creating PostgreSQL models and setting up validations and constraints for them.
 - Using bcrypt library to hash passwords before storing them in a database.

+## Technologies

+- Express
+- Typescript
+- PostgreSQL
+- Sequelize

 ## Tools

 - Visual Studio Code
 - webpack
-- Express
-- PostgreSQL
-- Sequelize
 - Git and Github
 - npm